Wild West City: Where The Past Meets The Present For Family Fun

 Visit a frontier farm

-Visit a pig, chickens, a rabbit, goats, a cow, and of course, horses all over Wild West City.
+One of my kids’ favorite parts was getting to see the animals.
+You can visit a pig, chickens, a rabbit, goats, a cow, and, of course, horses all over Wild West City.
 The animals are typical of what you would find on a frontier farm.
-There are interesting facts about the animals posted above each fenced-in area, and there are lots of animals all around.
-My kids loved visiting with the chickens and goats and remarked that the rabbit was the largest they’d ever seen.
+Interesting facts about the animals are posted above each fenced-in area, and there are lots of animals all around.
+My kids were thrilled to see chickens and goats so close and remarked that the rabbit was the largest they’d ever seen.

 Egan's Mine